Perch raises $30M from Nuveen to expand access to community solar savings for all Read >

 • Consumer protection requirement that there is a free 14-day contract-cancellation window.

-ComEd has outlined their consolidated billing option, called Community Supply Subscription Billing (CSSB), in their Community Solar Handbook Chapters 4 and 5.
+ComEd has outlined their consolidated billing option, called Community Supply Subscription Billing (CSSB), in their Community Solar Handbook Chapter 4 and Chapter 5.
 CSSB would apply to all subscribers of a project and any subscriber using a Retail Electric Supplier (RES) and using a single bill option (SBO) cannot participate in consolidated billing for community solar.

 As of April 2023, Ameren has yet to publish guidance for their consolidated billing option.

-5. Market Analysis
+Market Analysis

 The Illinois market is split between two major investor-owned utilities: Ameren Illinois and ComEd.
 The IPA is in the process of details surrounding the dual use potential of agricultural land for CS projects, which would make more parcels available in each utility’s respective service area.